zhbjsh/homeassistant-ssh/README.md

 ##### Default commands

-Choose the option that matches your device to have a set of default commands available right after setup.
+Choose the option that matches your device to have a set of default commands available after setup.
 This will create some sensors (CPU load, free memory, temperature, etc.) and makes it possible to shutdown and restart the device.
 The default commands can be modified or deleted later.

 ##### MAC address

 After connecting to the device, setup asks you to enter the MAC address of the device.
-Make sure the MAC address is correct, as it is used as unique ID of the device and to turn it on by Wake on LAN.
+Make sure the MAC address is correct, as it is used as unique ID and to turn the device on by Wake on LAN.

 ##### Name

 Enter a name for the device to complete the setup.
-The name is used internally to generate entity IDs and can not be changed later.
+The name is used to generate entity IDs and can not be changed later.

 ## Device configuration